ManojChandran/Object_Oriented/Chapter 6 - Design Patterns/README.md

 # How to implement Object Oriented design principles?

+In the 1994 a mile stone book came in software engineering, it was called Design Pattern and work of four authors called Gang of Four.

 ```
 Design Patterns: Elements of Reusable Object-Oriented Software (1994) is a software engineering book